Dale Earnhardt Jr.: 2013

-The following week at Darlington, Earnhardt raced inside the Top 10 much of the night before settling for a 9th-place finish.
+The following week at Darlington, Earnhardt raced inside the top ten much of the night before settling for a 9th-place finish.
 He was one of only a few cars who were able to avoid being put a lap down by Kyle Busch.

-The following week in the Sprint All-Star Race, Earnhardt battled a tight handling car much of that night before finishing 7th.
-The following week for the Coca-Cola 600, Earnhardt lost an engine and finished 39th, giving him his first DNF since 2011.
-The next two weeks saw a rebound, with finishes of 10th at Dover and 3rd at Pocono.
-At the Quicken Loans 400, Earnhardt led 23 laps but suffered an engine failure, and finished 37th in what was the lowest point of the season for the Hendrick Motorsports teams as a whole (Kasey Kahne and Jeff Gordon both had DNFs due to crashes, and Jimmie Johnson cut a tire with 5 laps to go).
-After the low of Michigan, Earnhardt had a 12th-place finish at Sonoma.
+The following week in the Sprint All-Star Race, Earnhardt battled a tight-handling car much of that night before finishing seventh.
+The following week, for the Coca-Cola 600, Earnhardt lost an engine and finished 39th, giving him his first DNF since 2011.
+The next two weeks saw a rebound, with finishes of tenth at Dover and third at Pocono.
+At the Quicken Loans 400, Earnhardt led 23 laps but suffered an engine failure, and finished 37th in what was the lowest point of the season for the Hendrick Motorsports teams as a whole (Kasey Kahne and Jeff Gordon both had DNF's due to crashes, and Jimmie Johnson cut a tire with five laps to go).
+After the low of Michigan, Earnhardt had a twelfth place finish at Sonoma.

-At Kentucky, Earnhardt won the pole and set a new track qualifying speed record with lap time of 29.406 seconds and a speed of 183.636 mph.
+At Kentucky, Earnhardt won the pole and set a new track qualifying speed record with a lap time of 29.406 seconds and a speed of 183.636 mph.
 Though he started on the pole, he lost the lead to Carl Edwards early.
 However, while Earnhardt was leading after the restart from a competition caution (due to a rain delay), Denny Hamlin cut a tire and the carcass came up the track and was struck by Earnhardt's splitter and also by Jimmie Johnson's car, causing significant damage.
-Earnhardt had to make several charges through the field to salvage a 12th-place finish.
-He then took an 8th-place finish at the Coke Zero 400.
-He, Johnson, and Ryan Newman were the only three drivers to sweep the Top 10 in both Daytona races.
+Earnhardt had to make several charges through the field to salvage a twelfth-place finish.
+He then took an eighth-place finish at the Coke Zero 400.
+He, Johnson, and Ryan Newman were the only three drivers to sweep the top ten in both Daytona races.

-Earnhardt then battled a struggling car at New Hampshire, where he finished 14th.
-After the final off week, he found some consistency with finishes of 6th at Indianapolis and 5th at Pocono, while battling loose wheels and vibrations in a span of two weeks.
+Earnhardt then battled a struggling car at New Hampshire, where he finished fourteenth.
+After the final off week, he found some consistency with finishes of sixth at Indianapolis and fifth at Pocono, while battling loose wheels and vibrations in a span of two weeks.